qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 As you could already notice, Quaterion framework is split into two separate libraries: `quaterion` and [quaterion-models](https://quaterion-models.qdrant.tech/).
 The former one contains training related stuff like losses, cache, `pytorch-lightning` dependency, etc.
-While the latter one contains only modules necessary for serving: encoders, heads and `MetricModel` itself.
+While the latter one contains only modules necessary for serving: encoders, heads and `SimilarityModel` itself.

 The reasons for this separation are: